gasolin/cosbot/README.md

 # saihubot
-client side chatbot that can be embedded in any web site
+client side chat bot that can be embedded in any web site

 Check [Online Demo](https://gasolin.github.io/saihubot/)

+saihu (`師傅`) means `master` in Taiwanese, its origin goal is a code sample that make learning [hubot]((https://github.com/github/hubot/)) and its ES6 variant [Webbybot](https://github.com/gasolin/webbybot/) easier.

 ## Features

+* Tiny size (80 lines that contain the core with 3 plugins in init version)
+* Written in plain Javascript
 * Chat bot works in your browser without setup a server, which won't send private message elsewhere.
-* Tiny size (80 lines that contain the core with 3 plugins in init version) that easy to understand and suit for embed in any web site
-* Structure is inspired by [hubot](https://github.com/github/hubot/), which is a server side chatbot framework
+* Structure is inspired by [hubot](https://github.com/github/hubot/)
   * Provide plugin architecture that able to expand functions
   * Regex based message matching
   * Plugin callbacks are extremely flexible, you can control in-page elements, execute local command, fetch remote data, trigger remote actions...
   * can extend bot functionality by import addons

 ## How to Install